-6. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 6. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-7. Have training to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs.

-8. Comply with Department standards related to provider qualifications.
+Chapter 63. - 7.
+Have training to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 8.
+Comply with Department standards related to provider qualifications.

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.
-Appendix C: Participant Services

-Service Type: Extended State Plan Service Service Name: Therapy Services

-Occupational Therapy Agency

-Staff (direct, contracted, or in a consulting capacity) providing Occupational Therapy must be licensed as Occupational Therapists.
+Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Extended State Plan Service Service Name: Therapy Services Provider Category: Agency Provider Type: Occupational Therapy Agency Provider Qualifications License (specify): Staff (direct, contracted, or in a consulting capacity) providing Occupational Therapy must be licensed as Occupational Therapists.
+Certificate (specify):